 - Rename your report title by clicking Untitled Report.
 Type a new title – for example, Online Sales – Dashboard.

 You may feel that the tools look quite intimidating at first glance.
 Don’t worry.
 We will briefly review the main core areas of this interface.

-Please keep in mind that, in this Google Data Studio tutorial for beginners, we’ll not be using each of the functionalities mentioned below.
+Please keep in mind that, in this Looker Studio tutorial for beginners, we’ll not be using each of the functionalities mentioned below.